SteveKChiu/lua-intf/README.md

 `lua-intf` extends `CFunction` convention by allowing more arguments besides `lua_State*`, the following functions will all follow the `CFunction` convention:

+	// regular CFunction convention
 	int func_1(lua_state* L);

-	// allow arg1, arg2 to map to arguments
-	int func_2(lua_state* L, const std::string& arg1, int arg2);
+	// CFunction convention, but allow arg1, arg2 to map to arguments int func_2(lua_state* L, const std::string& arg1, int arg2);

-	// this is *NOT* CFunction but normal function
+	// this is *NOT* CFunction
 	// the L can be placed anywhere, and it is stub to capture lua_State*,
 	// and do not contribute to actual Lua arguments int func_3(const std::string& arg1, lua_state* L);